mrmatho/7dt-slides/pages/ai-4.md

 zoom: 1.4
 ---

-# Identify Harm and Benefit

-(Talk in your groups first, before writing your answer)
+# Today's Tasks

+## Question 1

-Besides the harms and benefits we discussed in the newspaper example: identify an example of harm and benefit in using AI.
+Besides the harms and benefits we discussed in the newspaper example: *identify an example of harm and benefit in using AI.*

+## Question 2

+Arlo is a student who decides to use AI to write his essay for him in English.
+This results in him receiving the award for the best English student in his year level.

+*List 4 stakeholders affected by Arlo's decision to use AI to cheat.*

 ---

+a